-any specific provision of this Agreement including any provisions relating to an event of Force Majeure;
+any specific provision of this Agreement including any provisions relating to an event of Force Majeure; and

-the ability of DBCT Management to require the Operator under the Operation & Maintenance Contract to provide the Services; and
+the ability of DBCT Management to require the Operator under the Operation & Maintenance Contract to provide the Services.

-without limiting section 10(c) any specific provision in the Operation & Maintenance Contract including any provisions relating to an event of force majeure.

 The provision of the above Services by DBCT Management must be carried out in accordance with Good Operating and Maintenance Practice and all applicable Laws.